saiteja-gatadi1996/notes/React.js.md

 ```

 b.
 State is read-only.
 The only way to change the state is to emit an action, an object describing what happened. ...

+The only way to change the state is to emit an action, an object describing what happened.

 c.
 Changes are made with pure functions.
+To specify how the state tree is transformed by actions, you write pure reducers.

 ### 32. Redux thunk middleware?